Am I eligible to teach in China?

 Don’t worry: your employer will guide you through this process in China.

 Remember how we said that everyone’s story is different?
-Well, it’s true: what if you are not originally from one of the seven approved countries but you studied and gained your Bachelor Degree from one of the approved countries?
-Yes, you guessed it – exemption approved!
+Well, it’s true: what if you are not originally from one of the seven approved countries but you studied and gained your Bachelor’s Degree from one of the approved countries?
+Well, this is an exception in some provinces like Shandong but not in others.

 Here are some of the most common exceptions:

-- If your Bachelor Degree is in English literacy but you don’t have TEFL certification, you can apply for an exemption.
+- If your Bachelor’s Degree is in English literacy but you don’t have TEFL certification, you can apply for an exemption.

-- If you are qualified to teach in your home country, have a Bachelor Degree and at least two years’ experience, you can apply for an exemption.
+- If you are qualified to teach in your home country, have a Bachelor’s Degree and at least two years experience, you can apply for an exemption.
+This means that non-native speakers can teach in China.
+You will find qualified teachers in this situation working for top international schools

 - Also, you won’t need to have TEFL certification to teach a subject OTHER than English, so you can also apply for an exemption here too.